-Due to the Covid-19 pandemic, FY 2021-2022 budget workshops and public hearings were held virtually using Zoom.
-Town Meetings and Referendum votes were held in person.
+Due to the Covid-19 pandemic, FY 2021-2022 budget workshops and public hearings are expected to be held virtually using Zoom.
+The ability to hold an in-person Town Meeting and Referendum vote is dependent upon the restrictions in place at the time those events are scheduled.